CUBRID/cubrid-manual/en/sql/jsp.rst

 .. note::

-    The server-side JDBC is already registered, you don't need to call "Class.forName("cubrid.jdbc.driver.CUBRIDDriver")"
+    The server-side JDBC is already registered, you do not need to call "Class.forName("cubrid.jdbc.driver.CUBRIDDriver")"

 .. _jsp-execute-statement: